godotengine/godot-docs/tutorials/threads/thread_safe_apis.rst

 Global scope
 ------------

-:ref:`Global Scope<class_@GlobalScope>` singletons are all thread safe.
-Accessing servers from threads is supported (for VisualServer and Physics servers, ensure threaded or thread safe operation is enabled in the project settings!).
+:ref:`Global Scope<class_@GlobalScope>` singletons are all thread-safe.
+Accessing servers from threads is supported (for VisualServer and Physics servers, ensure threaded or thread-safe operation is enabled in the project settings!).

 This makes them ideal for code that creates dozens of thousands of instances in servers and controls them from threads.
 Of course, it requires a bit more code, as this is used directly and not within the scene tree.

 Scene tree
 ----------

-Interacting with the active scene tree is **NOT** thread safe.
+Interacting with the active scene tree is **NOT** thread-safe.
 Make sure to use mutexes when sending data between threads.
 If you want to call functions from a thread, the *call_deferred* function may be used:

 ::